dgroomes/logging-playground/java-core-logging/README.md

 * [x] DONE Consider (update: yes, do it) coding to `java.lang.System.Logger`
 * [x] DONE Defect.
 The log level isn't working.
 It should printing FINE logs but isn't.
 * [x] DONE Is there a way to create different formatters?
 Answer: yes, but multiple handlers and formattes are needed.
-* [ ] Defect.
+* [x] DONE Defect.
 The speciallog statement is logged twice.

 ## Reference